Meagherq/apim-lab-terraform/apim-lab/4-policyExpressions/apimanagement-4-2-Caching.md

   ![Terraform APIM Calc API Open API Spec](../../assets/images/tf-module-4-add-caching-policy-colors-api.png)

-- Execute a Terraform Plan and Terraform Apply with these changes, this will create the Caching policy for the Colors API.
+- Execute a Terraform Init and Terraform Apply with these changes, this will create the Caching policy for the Colors API.